-HTTP Basic Security Provider
+HTTP Authentication Security Provider

-Use an HTTP Basic provider to enable automatic application registration.
-This provider is required when registration is set to automatic, and will be used for integrating with third-party security providers like SiteMinder.
+Use HttpAuthenticationLoginModule provider to use Basic authentication to enable automatic application registration.
+This provider is required when registration is set to automatic.
+It can also be used to enable SSO into SiteMinder enabled systems in place of the deprecated SAPSSOTokenLoginModule.